impact-hiv/NepidemiX/doc/tutorial.rst

 The comments behind the # symbols should be fairly self-explanatory.
 The section title is written in square brackets; the options are to the left of the = signs and whatever is on the right is the value of said option.

 Note the option **process_class** is set to the value *ScriptedProcess*.
 The name *ScriptedProcess* is a class defined within the nepidemix module.
 The value of **process_class** determine which process will run on the network.
 There are no finished processes defined within nepidemix.
 One can specify processes by either ini scripting or by writing a Python class.
-Later in this tutorial we'll se how to define new Processes. *ScriptedProcess* just means that the process will be provided as a configuration file.
+Later in this tutorial we'll see how to define new Processes. *ScriptedProcess* just means that the process will be provided as a configuration file.

 The network generation algorithm function is set using the option **network_func**.
 Set it to the value *barabasi_albert_graph_networkx* which is the networkx implementation of the BA preferential attachment algorithm.
 There are a few different network generation functions implemented already, for example: *grid_2d_graph_networkx* -- create a regular grid; *fast_gnp_random_graph_networkx* -- Erdős-Rényi random graph; *load_network* -- load a network from file;  *connected_watts_strogatz_graph_networkx* -- Watts-Strogatz graph.